winglang/wing/README.md

 ## `wingrt` Runtime

-The runtime that executes output of the compiler.
+The runtime that executes output of the compiler - it is under `wingrt`.

 Currently local compilation is complicated and takes a lot of time, it requires building a special variant of Node, blood sacrifice, and dark rituals.